nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ![Claim history timeline](100-comparison.png "Comparison table - 100 claim")

+- You can navigate to this component by selecting the "View previous submissions" button within the claim details section.
 - This component focuses on showing the claim’s context and journey, addressing shortcomings in the previous design that displayed elements in isolation—for example, the query note is only useful next to its relevant submission.
 - The new claim submission comparison component lets users view the current draft alongside edits made so far, with a scrollable interface to track changes over time.
 A highlight feature draws attention to values that have changed.
 - Finding a solution that meets user needs while being accessible has been challenging.
 Tables generally meet WCAG standards, and the scrollable pane complies with WCAG 1.4.10 Reflow.
 However, highlighting differences must be used carefully, as overuse can increase cognitive load, especially for screen reader users.